fdel15/nathena-books/content/about/_index.md

 ---
-title: "About"
+title: "About Nathena"
-description: "This is meta description." author_image : "images/about/author.jpg"
+description: "This is meta description." author_image : ""
-author_signature : "images/about/signature.png"
+author_signature : ""
 draft: false
 ---